-A successful blog can define or re-iterate brand message, promote products and services, build brand authority, and even become the most effective lead generation tool a business can have.
-It can also complement other website page content perfectly, giving buyers a reason to come back, and come back again to hear what you say.
+A successful blog can define or re-iterate a brand's message, promote products and services, build brand authority, and even become the most effective lead generation tool a business can have.
+It can also complement other website page content, giving buyers a reason to come back and hear what you have to say.

 Companies that published 16+ blog posts per month got almost 3.5X more traffic than companies that published 0-4 monthly posts.

-Any blog needs to have a content strategy behind it, research the keywords that your buyers are using and will give you a chance of being found on search engines.
+Every blog needs to have a content strategy behind it, research the keywords that your buyers are using and will give you a chance of being found in search engines.
 Think about when you choose to post.
-What time will someone want to hear news, first thing in the morning or mid-afternoon?
+What time will someone want to hear your news?
+First thing in the morning or mid-afternoon?

 Using the expertise of guest bloggers is a valuable way to build authority and have a fresh voice and perspective.
 Repetitive blog content is boring.

 Neglect Social Media at Your Peril

-Any website strategy must factor social media marketing (SMM).
+Any website strategy must factor in social media marketing (SMM).
 The last few years have seen a seismic shift in the ways browsers consume online content.
-Today they’re instincts are to use social media to find out what they want to know.
+Today their instincts are to use social media to find out what they want to know.

 25% of adult internet users use LinkedIn

-Platforms like Facebook and Twitter are now indexed by Google in their search rankings.
-This means that businesses are communicating socially online.
+Google now indexes platforms like Facebook and Twitter.
+In fact, 12.26% of Twitter’s traffic comes from search.
+This means that businesses are communicating online.
 And this extends all the way to single tweets!
-SMM (social media marketing) strategies can be simple or comprehensive.
-Businesses can use the strategy to let customers know how long before their new website is launched.
+SMM (social media marketing) strategies can be comprehensive or straightforward.
+Companies can use the strategy to let customers know when their new website is launching.
 All they need to do is tweet, ‘Our new website lands on Monday’.
 Simple, effective.

-A Facebook page can act as your primary online resource for information whilst your new website is being built.
+A Facebook page can act as your primary online resource for information while building your new website.